survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 To recap:

 * To work, HMR requires both client and server side support.
 For this purpose, webpack-dev-server provides both.
 Often you have to implement the client side interface although loaders like *style-loader* implement it for you.
-* It is a good idea to use the `NamedModulesPlugin` during development as that gives you better debug information.
+* It's a good idea to use the `NamedModulesPlugin` during development as that gives you better debug information.
 * The default HMR setup can be problematic on certain systems.
 For this reason, more resource intensive polling is an option.
 * WDS does far more than refreshing and HMR.
 For example proxying allows you to connect it to other servers.